leskhq/Laravel-Enterprise-Starter-Kit/README.md

         * Automatically creates local account for LDAP/AD users on first login.
         * Automatic assignment of users to local roles based on matching LDAP/AD group membership.
         * Automatically refresh role assignment on user login.
+* Dynamic and security-aware menus system and breadcrumb trail.
+Menu editor included in the admin section
 * Optional walled garden mode.
 * Optional audit log of user actions.
     * Allows to "replay" some user actions.